-Age First Elected Business Experience and Principal Occupation; Directorships in Public Corporations and Investment Companies 66 2014 Mr. Niemann has served as one of our independent directors since July 2014, and as our lead independent director since May 2019.
-In addition, he has served as an independent director and is on the Audit and Nominating and Corporate Governance Committees of MSC Income Fund, Inc. (formerly, HMS Income Fund, Inc.), which is a non-listed public business development company that was originally co-sponsored by Hines (Hines no longer advises the company), since May 2012 and currently serves as the chairman of the Nominating and Corporate Governance Committee and has also served as the Chairman of the Audit Committee.
-He joined Professional Asset Indemnity Limited as a Director in October 2021, which is a non-public Bermuda captive insurance company in runoff.
-He has also served as an independent director and is on the Audit, Investment, and Compensation Committees of Adams Resources & Energy, Inc. (NYSE: AE) since May 2019, and currently serves as the Chairman of the Audit Committee.
-He previously served as a director and Chairman of the Audit Committee of Gateway Energy Corporation from June 2010 until December 2013 (when the company went private).
-From June 2013 to March 2023, he served as a Managing Director of Andersen Tax LLC (formerly known as WTAS LLC).
-He is also the president and chief operating officer of Arthur Andersen LLP, and has been since 2003.
-He previously served on the administrative board of Arthur Andersen LLP and on the board of partners of Andersen Worldwide.
-He began his career at Arthur Andersen LLP in 1978 and has served in increasing responsibilities in senior management positions, since 1992.
-Mr. Niemann has served on the board of directors of many Houston area nonprofit organizations, including the Catholic Endowment Foundation of Galveston-Houston, Strake Jesuit College Preparatory School (past chair of the board), The Regis School of the Sacred Heart (past chair of the board), The Houston Symphony, The University of St. Thomas, The Alley Theatre and Taping for the Blind, Inc. He graduate Age Elected makes him well qualified to serve as one of our directors and as the audit committee financial expert.
-Drawing on this experience, Mr. Niemann is able to provide valuable insights regarding our investment strategies, internal controls, and financial reporting.
-In addition, through his experience serving on the board of directors of other public companies, Mr. Niemann has previous experience in the requirements of serving on a public company board.
+Name Age First Elected Business Experience and Principal Occupation; Directorships in Public Corporations and Investment Companies John O. Niemann, Jr. 68 2014 Mr. Niemann has served as one of our independent directors since July 2014, and as our lead independent director since May 2019.
+In addition, since May 2012, he has served as an independent director and also served as Chairman of the Audit Committee and Chairman of the Nominating and Corporate Governance Committees of MSC Income Fund, Inc. (formerly, "HMS Income Fund, Inc."), which was a non-listed public business development company cosponsored by Hines.
+On January 29, 2025, MSC Income Fund, Inc. began trading on the NYSE (Ticker symbol MSIF).
+As of such date, Mr. Niemann became the Lead Independent Director and Chair of the Compensation Committee and continues to be on the Audit Committee and the Nominating and Corporate Governance Committees.
+He joined Professional Asset Indemnity Limited (PAIL) as a Director in October 2021, which was a non-public Bermuda captive insurance company in runoff.
+PAIL completed its Members' voluntary winding up and was dissolved on March 11, 2024.
+He also served as an independent director and was on the Audit, Investment, and Compensation Committees of Adams Resources & Energy, Inc. (NYSE: AE) beginning May 2019, and previously served as the Vice Chairman of the Board and Chairman of the Audit Committee until February 5, 2025 (when the company went private).
+He previously served as an independent director and Chairman of the Audit Committee of Gateway Energy Corporation from June 2010 until December 2013 (when the company went private).
+From June 2013 until his retirement in March 2023, he served as a Managing Director and Chairman of the Audit Committee of Gateway Energy Corporation from June 2010 until December 2013 (when the company went private).
+From June 2013 until his retirement in March 2023, he served as a Managing Director and Chairman of the Doard of Gateway Energy Corporation from June 2010 until December 2013 (when the company went private).
+From June 2013 until his retirement in March 2023, he served an independent director and chief operating officer of Arthur And